Shelter Island (CDP), New York

 Shelter Island is a hamlet and census-designated place (CDP) within the Town of Shelter Island in Suffolk County, New York, United States.
-The population was 1,333 at the 2010 census.
-The village of Dering Harbor and the CDP of Shelter Island Heights make up the rest of the town.
+The population was 1,602 at the time of the 2020 census.

-The community of Shelter Island is at the eastern end of Long Island and is reachable only by ferry.
+The community is on Shelter Island, between the North and South Forks of Long Island, and is reachable only by ferry.
 Many of the properties are owned by wealthy New York City residents who use the island as a weekend retreat.
 Shelter Island is characterized by a quieter and less social lifestyle than that of the nearby Hamptons.